CompEvol/beast2-site/_posts/2022-06-01-yule-skyline-tree-prior.md

 The group sizes will be initialised automatically (as explained under the Group Count section above) when

 * the group sizes entry has a different dimension (number of groups) than what is necessary based on the `group count` value, or
-* the group size entries do not add up to the number of coalescent events in the tree.
+* the group size entries do not add up to the number of speciation events in the tree.

-However, you can specify the group sizes by hand, for example for a tree with 50 taxa, which has 49 coalescent events.
+However, you can specify the group sizes by hand, for example for a tree with 50 taxa, which has 49 speciation events.
 If `groupCount` is set to 5, you can enter `15 10 10 10 4` in the group sizes entry and the group sizes will be fixed at these sizes.
-The group near the root will then only cover 4 coalescent events while the youngest group covers 15 coalescent events and all others 10.
+The group near the root will then only cover 4 speciation events while the youngest group covers 15 speciation events and all others 10.

 ## Equal epochs option